 INSIGHTS BY VENDORS

 The key players compete based on product performance, service to clients, quality, innovation, and price.
 The market remains competitive from a demand point of view.
-Still, steps taken to preserve the competitive advantage in the current economic environment are projected to result in a price realization that is lower than expected.
+Still, steps taken to preserve the key factors such as the competitive advantage in the current economic environment are projected to result in a lower price realization than expected.

-The diesel engine market research report includes in-depth coverage of the industry analysis with revenue and forecast insights for the following segments:
+The diesel engine market research report includes in-depth coverage of the market dynamics, industry analysis with revenue, and forecast insights for the following segments:

 Segmentation by Application